Skip to main content ↓

 First, determine how many sales your team needs to make to keep the lights on.
 If your company requires $20,000 a month to operate and every sale made is worth $2,000, your team needs to make a minimum of 10 sales every 30 days to keep your business out of the red.

 The trick is choosing a sales goal that’s both ambitious and realistic.
 You don’t want to choose a figure that’s too high for your team to reach.
-You also don’t want to shortchange your company and set a goal that doesn’t challenge your sales reps, allowing them to be complacent.
+You also don’t want to shortchange your company by setting a goal that doesn’t challenge your sales reps, allowing them to be complacent.

 • Take into account historical revenue and growth models